L C David is an English teacher at a state university. She enjoys writing about her experiences.

 But the truth is some approaches are not going to work.
 One kid may thrive on workbooks and the other one hardly touches them.
 Some do well using computers to learn and others need physical textbooks.

-Waldorf method works well for some.
+The waldorf method works well for some.
 Others prefer classical.
-Still other kids thrive in a more unschooling environment.
+Still, other kids thrive in a more unschooling environment.

 It's important to realize now that the path you envision may not be the path you and your child take.